tykiww/CV/about/index.md

 ![Caption: Happiness](https://raw.githubusercontent.com/tykiww/Images/master/family/goblin_valley.jpg)

-I am a hands-on Product & Engineering Manager, specializing in leading teams that build enterprise Data Science applications from scratch.
-My initial background is in applying statistics, advanced analytics and deep learning for executive decision making.
-Curently, I have fallen in love with building products with startups in the innovation ecosystem.
+I am a __Hands-on Product & Engineering Manager__, specializing in leading teams that build __enterprise Data Science applications__ from scratch.

+My initial background is in applying __statistics, advanced analytics and deep learning__ for __executive decision making__.

+Curently, I have fallen in love with __building products with startups in the innovation ecosystem__.
 I'm here as a strategic partner to ship software products that effectively create and capture value.

 <p>　・<strong>Connect</strong> with me on <a href="https://www.linkedin.com/in/taiki-wada">LinkedIn</a>!</p>